 - Each video review costs \$10.
 Payments are to be made via the Video Run submission tab on Nadac.com.
 Under Train and Play/Video Runs/Submit your video runs tab. - Videos must be submitted within 5 days of running the course. - All NADAC rules apply, as does sound ethics and good sportsmanship. - The first run of a VT Course is the only one that can be submitted for review.
 You may not run sections of the course for practice, nor can you run a higher-level course for practice and then submit a lower level run for credit.
-(You can't run Elite for practice and then run Open for credit and so on). - Descending Contacts (dog walk and A-frame) must be clearly visible from the camera angle and the dog running must be visible from start to finish. - The dog must come to the start line with a leash on.
-They must run with no collar and they must leave the course area on leash.
-This needs to be on video.
-Therefore, the person doing the taping must continue to record until the leash is on the dog. - No treats allowed within the ring area. - VT runs cannot be submitted if there is a trial within 150 miles 5 days before AND 5 days after a VT submitted run. - There are no 5-point qualifying runs in VT.
+(You can't run Elite for practice and then run Open for credit and so on).
+Each course may only be run at one level. - Descending Contacts (dog walk and A-frame) must be clearly visible from the camera angle and the dog running must be visible from start to finish. - The dog must come to the start line with a leash on.
+They must run with no collar and this needs to be on video.
+Therefore, the person doing the taping must continue to record until the leash is on the dog. - No treats allowed within the ring area. - VT runs cannot be submitted if there is a trial within 150 miles 5 days before AND 5 days after a VT submitted run. - There are no 5-point qualifying runs in VT. - VT course maps cannot be mirrored when set.